lk-geimfari/mimesis/docs/providers.rst

     # Output: 'Limón'

+When using :class:`~mimesis.Generic()`, Mimesis automatically detects which provider depends on the locale and which does not, so you don't have to worry about it.

 Built-in Providers
 ------------------

-Most countries, where only one language is official, have data that is typical only for these particular countries.
-For example, «CPF» for Brazil (**pt-br**), «SSN» for USA (**en**).
+Typically, in countries where only one language is the official language, there are specific types of data that are unique to those countries.
+For instance, in Brazil (**Locale.PT_BR**) the "CPF" is used, while in the USA (**Locale.EN**) the "SSN" is used.

-This kind of data can be annoying when they are present in all the objects regardless of the chosen language standard.
+However, this type of data can become bothersome when it appears in all objects irrespective of the selected locale.

-You can see that for yourselves by looking at the example (the code won’t run):
+By examining the example provided (the code won't execute), you can see this for yourself:

 .. code:: python